-Moving north again we were surprised to see a Front-End Loader clearing away the shifting sand from the sealed road.
-The coastal breezes which blew consistently from the Atlantic Ocean chase the glittering sands across the road on a daily basis and so road maintenance is a daily occurrence.
+Moving north again we were surprised to see a Front End Loader clearing away the shifting sand from the sealed road.
+The coastal breezes which blow consistently from the Atlantic Ocean chase the glittering sands across the road on a daily basis and so road maintenance is a daily occurrence.

 The following morning as we were fuelling up at the service station I saw some interesting photos on the local notice board.
-The photos depicted two four-wheel drives sliding down a very steep sand dune.
+The photos depicted two four wheel drives sliding down a very steep sand dune.
 When paying for the fuel I asked about the photos and was told the story.
-Apparently the local Four-Wheel Drive Club drove out to Sossusvlei one weekend and made their way around the back of the tallest dune, Big Daddy as it is known today.
+Apparently the local Four Wheel Drive Club drove out to Sossusvlei one weekend and made their way around the back of the tallest dune, Big Daddy as it is known today.
 It took them two days to drive and winch their vehicles to the top of the dune, burying the spare wheels as anchors to get a grip in the soft and sometimes flowing sands, with a great amount of effort, and then they drove down the extremely steep incline with their two Toyota Landcruisers whilst others stood at the bottom of the dune taking photos.
-When the photographs were developed, they sent them to Toyota Motor Company Head Office in Japan and after some months they received a reply that stated that the four-wheel drivers had used trick photography to show the descent.
-Both vehicles had wide sand tyres, V8 petrol engines fitted, as well as dual radiators so as to keep cool whilst working hard on the dune surfaces in 50 degree environments.
+When the photographs were developed they sent them to Toyota Motor Company Head Office in Japan and after some months they received a reply that stated that the four wheel drivers had used trick photography to show the descent.
+Both vehicles had wide sand tyres, V8 petrol engines fitted, as well as dual radiators so as to keep cool whilst working hard on the dune surfaces.
 We had never heard of Sossusvlei and so we just had to go and see this place.

 Our travels now took us to the small town of Sesriem.
 A short distance on our way out from Maltahohe we stopped to take a photograph, and then spied a kind of haze in the distance.
 At this stage there wasn’t a breath of wind on this still morning but things were soon to change.